What Drives Compositional Generalization? The Importance of Continuous Training Objectives in Visual Generative Models: Discussion

 \paragraph{Do our results extend to language?}

-Although our study focuses on \textit{visual} generative models, compositional generalization has been a central theme in language modeling as well \citep{yang-etal-2024-exploring,furuta2023language,sakai2025revisiting}.
+Although our study focuses on \textit{visual} generative models, compositional generalization has been a central theme in language modeling as well \citep{furuta2023language,sakai2025revisiting}.
 Our findings suggest that a continuous objective helps compositional generalization.
 However, does this also transfer to the language modality?

 To answer this, we study compositional generalization for Llama-3.2 \citep{llama} on the Points24 dataset \citep{points24}.
 In this task, the model is given four cards and a target value, and must construct an arithmetic expression that uses each card exactly once to reach the specified target number.
 Training involves single rules (restricting the target value or doubling the value of red-suit cards), while the (compositional) test split requires composing both rules simultaneously (details in \cref{appendix:language}).

 We compare two reasoning mechanisms: standard Chain-of-Thought (CoT) \citep{cot} and its continuous variant, COntinuous-Chain-Of-Thought (COCONUT) \citep{coconut}.
 Here, reasoning mechanisms play a role analogous to training objectives in our previous experiments: shaping whether intermediate steps are treated as discrete symbolic traces (CoT) or continuous thoughts (COCONUT).
-We find that COCONUT yields higher accuracy (12.39\%) than CoT (4.82\%) on the compositional splits, suggesting that the advantages of continuous objectives observed earlier may carry over to language.
+We find that COCONUT yields higher accuracy (12.39\%) than CoT (4.82\%) on the compositional splits, suggesting that the advantages of continuous objectives observed in visual generation may carry over to language.
 We leave further investigation for future work.